krz/krz.github.io/_posts/2019-02-03-linear-regression.md

 ```
 Finally, we need to the define the training loop.
 In Pytorch, this involves the following

-1. **Forward pass** - The model passes the data the layer, executing the `forward()` function
+1. **Forward pass** - You pass the input data to the model and get the output.
+This is done by simply calling the model object with the input as an argument, e.g. `model = model(input)`.
+Internally, this executes the `forward()` function
-2. **Calculate the loss** - compare the predictions from the forwards pass and compare them with the actualy values
+2. **Calculate the loss** - You calculate the loss (or error) between the output and the target (or label) using a loss function, e.g., `loss = criterion(output, target)`.
+PyTorch provides various loss functions in the `torch.nn module`.
-3. **Zero the gradients** - set the gradients to zero so they can be recalculated.
-Otherwise they would be added up
+3. **Zero the gradients** - You set the gradients of all the model parameters to zero before the backward pass.
+This is because PyTorch accumulates gradients by default, so you need to clear them before each iteration.
+This is done by calling `model.zero_grad()` or `optimizer.zero_grad()`, where optimizer is an instance of a PyTorch optimizer class that updates the model parameters based on the gradients.
-4. **Backpropagate the loss** - compute the gadient of the loss with respect to every model parameter
+4. **Backpropagate the loss** - You compute the gradients of all the model parameters with respect to the loss by calling `loss.backward()`.
+This uses automatic differentiation to efficiently calculate the gradients.
-5. **Update the gradients** - perform optimization step
+5. **Update the gradients** - You update the model parameters using an optimization algorithm, such as stochastic gradient descent (SGD), Adam, etc. PyTorch provides various optimizers in the `torch.optim` module that implement different optimization algorithms.
+You need to create an optimizer object and pass it the model parameters and other hyperparameters, such as learning rate, weight decay, etc. Then you call `optimizer.step()` to update the parameters based on the gradients.

 ```python
 # define the epochs (how often the models sees the data)